 The City of Lynnwood Parks, Recreation and Cultural Arts Department thanks our partners: GreenStage, and the Seattle Shakespeare Company.

 Visit the Shakespeare in the Park webpage for the 2016 schedule.

 Our art gallery spaces showcase regional artists year round, including exhibits at Lynnwood City Hall, and Lynnwood Recreation Center.
 For more information about the shows, and how to apply to show at these spaces, click here.

 Two Blooming White Peonies, Michael Leong (photo credit by Michael Leong)

 The City of Lynnwood’s Public Art Collection currently is made up of 23 large site specific pieces and over 120 portable works such as paintings, photographs and prints.
 The collection is maintained by the Lynnwood Arts Commission and can be found carefully displayed throughout municipal buildings, parks and public spaces throughout the city.
 A self-guided, walking tour is avaiable to view a small sample of that fine collection of art.
 For interior art pieces, all city building are open 10am to 5pm, Monday to Friday, except holidays.
 Walking Art Tour

 Our new artwork was created by 6th grade students at Cedar Valley Community School.
 They worked with artist Amaranta Ibarra, and created art based on nature.
 Their artwork forms the designs that wrap the traffic signal boxes at 196th and Scriber Lake Rd.

-Enjoy our newest art program, the Latino Art Club.
-Open to all K-8th grade students, this free Saturday morning art club meets weekly through June to explore and create traditional Latino art forms.
+The Latino Art Club is open to all K-8th grade students.
+This free Saturday morning art club meets weekly through June to explore and create traditional Latino art forms.
 Click here for more details.